mchlol/tictactoe/README.md

 create a variable to store the active player
 create a game board module
   create a variable to access the grid
+  create a varible to access the play again button
-  create a variable to set the game state, set to an array with an index for each cell in the grid
+    hide the button on page load - so we can display it when the game is over create a variable to set the game state, set to an array with an index for each cell in the grid
+create a variable to store the possible scenarios where someone has won or it's a draw eg if theres an X in cells 0, 1, and 2 of the game state array, that's three X's in a row - a win
 create a variable to access a div where we can show a message to the players
   create a variable to hold all the cells
   add an event listener to the cells
   create a function to run when a cell is clicked
     create a variable to store the cell that was clicked, accessed by its id in the html
     check if the cell already has a marker
       alert the user that is an invalid move
-      wait for another click
     else show the active player marker in the cell create a variable to store which cell was clicked - accessed by its dataset attribute
     access the corresponding index in the gameState array